mkrouwel/demosl/Readme.md

 - check.bat is a very convenient script taking up to 2 parameters, that can check a sample set against DEMO-SL.
 This script can be re-run with new or adapted sample sets, without having to rebuild the parser.
   1. name of the sample to check, if left empty all (\*) samples will be checked.
   2. -gui to show the parse tree visually, only applicable if 1st parameter is used.
 If left empty -tree will be passed on, thus showing the output in the command line.
 The latter is the default if multiple samples are being checked.
 - test directory: contains sample sets that can be checked against DEMO-SL.
-The file name contains the rule to check
+The file name equals the rule to check

 ### Examples
 `run` will completely build and compile the parser and check all present samples